 History of Corinthian Style Architecture

 Corinth, was the name of an ancient Greek city, located in south-central Greece.
 The name “Corinthian” comes from that city.
 However, Vitruvius said that the inventor of Corinthian column is the Athenian sculptor and architect Callimachus.
-This sculptor drew the acanthus leaves which is the most feature of Corinthian columns.
+This sculptor drew the acanthus leaves which is the most distinguished element of Corinthian columns.
 If you want to look how to draw an acanthus leaf, you can check the book “De Architectura” by Vitruvius.
 In the light of these truthes, it seems that Corinthian style is originated to Antique Greece.

 When we look at the history of Greek Corinthian order, seeing that footprints of the style extend over the last century of the classical era.
 Bassae, a part of Archadia in Antique Greece, has hosted to the first Corinthian column capital found, dated at 427 BC.
 Based on this knowledge, historians think that the last century of the classical period, 430-323 BC, is the era when the Corinthian order developed.

 The first known Corinthian style column example in Ancient Greece was found at Temple of Apollo Epicurius, located in Bassae, in 450-420 BC.
 However, it was placed inside the temple.
 Actually, the order of the temple was Ionic.
-Moreover, some doric columns were surrounding the building.
+Moreover, some Doric columns were surrounding the building.